-The old woman - I not go across the road You give me a helping hand?
 The young woman - You are like my granny.
-Such a situation happen with anyone in old age.
+Such a situation...... happen with anyone in old age.
 Imost gladly help you.

 3.9 REFERENCES/SUGGESTED READINGS

 • Temsula Ao, These Hills Called Home: Stories from a War Zone, Zubaan (2013 edition)